wabys32/goofy-ahh-voice-assistant/README.md

 - switch to text mode
 Both these commands switch between bot replies mods.
 Accordingly, when the bot is in the text mode(by default) it replies with text messages, and if the bot is in the voice mod, it replies with voice messages.
 ### How to use:
+1. Run tg_bot.py to activate the bot, or host this script on a server for permanent work
-Send text or audio messages, and bot will reply
+2. Send text or audio messages, and bot will reply